agathoklisx/libved/README.md

           char *(*ftype_on_open_fname_under_cursor) (char *, size_t, size_t);

-    (note that the C filetype, implements the above two callbacks) */
+    Note that the C filetype, implements the above two callbacks, and 'gf' and when the cursor is on <sys/stat.h>, then it opens the /usr/include/sys/stat.h.
+   */

    /*